mjeanroy/angular-sync/README.md

 ___Important:___

-Note that error callback will not be triggered if request is not being triggered because another request is still pending.
+Note that error callback will not be executed if request is not being triggered because another request is still pending.
 This is the same for aborted request (suppose that a request is aborted because a new incoming request is triggered, error callback will not be executed).

 If you think this is a mistake, do not hesitate to submit an issue or a pull request.